 Nabari no Ou

-For now Nabari no Ou, a shounen manga serialized from 2004 to 2010, is the only one of Kamatani’s manga fully available in English, so it’s worth a look from an aromantic and asexual perspective.
+Nabari no Ou, a shounen manga serialized from 2004 to 2010, has been out of print in English for some time (as of this article’s publication).
+As one of Kamatani’s only manga available in English, it’s worth a look from an aromantic and asexual perspective.
 Kamatani has described Nabari no Ou as a turning point in their career where their work “became truly mine,” as they had a moment of self-discovery shortly into serialization.
 That may or may not involve their identity of asexual, but the manga can nonetheless be seen as a reflection of Kamatani.
-An anime adaptation also exists, but it has a different ending since the manga wasn’t finished at the time of production.
+An anime adaptation also exists, but it has a different ending since the manga hadn’t finished at the time of production.

-The story follows Miharu, a young boy who discovers he harbors a spirit known as the Shinrabanshou which has the power to rewrite the universe.
+The story follows Miharu, a young boy who discovers he harbors a spirit known as the Shinrabanshou with the power to rewrite the universe.
 However, that doesn’t mean he knows how to use it or even wants to.
 A secret society of modern day ninjas seek him out for his power, but he doesn’t want anything to do with them.
-He’s content to live a life of indifference alone, but learns to open up and makes many friends and allies over the course of the series.
-Their are too many relationships to cover in-depth in only a section of this post.
+He’s content to live a life of indifference alone, but learns to open up as well as make friends and allies over the course of the series.
+There are too many relationships to cover in-depth in this post, sadly.

-The world of Nabari no Ou is rather sexless.
-Romantic couples exist and some have biological children, but there is no sexuality shown… with one notable exception.
+The world of Nabari no Ou comes across as rather chaste.
+Romantic couples exist and some have biological children, but no sexuality on display… with one notable exception.
 You know how shounen manga usually have that “lovable” perverted guy character?
 This story has one of those, but he’s not intended to be likable.
-Not in the way girl characters groan at Mineta in My Hero Academia for leering at them but he gets to keep doing it, but that the character is unforgivable and irredeemable for much more important reasons.
+Not in the way girl characters groan at Mineta in My Hero Academia for leering at them and he keeps going, but that the character is unforgivable and irredeemable for much more important reasons.
 Without giving away plot details, it’s satisfying compared to other series where you’re supposed to respect some old guy who sexually harasses young girls.

 Miharu grants Yoite’s wish to be erased from existence after they succumb to their withering body, but feels something missing from his life afterword.
 Eventually Miharu and Yoite’s other loved ones regain their memories.
 Yoite may not come back to life, but Nabari no Ou says it’s better to be remembered than forgotten because the time they spent together was life-changing.
 With Yoite dead, it’s not like Miharu and Yoite’s relationship can be “confirmed” with a wedding or epilogue of their future together.

-Romance can be read into how they care for and accept each other, Raikou distinguishes them from friends, Yoite kisses Miharu on the forehead, and amnesiac Miharu feels a string connecting his finger to someone else’s.
-They’re intimate physically, as Miharu cradles Yoite’s decomposing hands and Yoite kisses Miharu’s forehead before they die, but not sexually.
-Other couples–including Kouichi and Raimei, Tobari and Hana, Raikou and Gau, and Miharu’s parents–are equally non-sexual on the page.
+Romance can be read into caring for and accept each other, Raikou distinguishing them from friends, Yoite kissing Miharu on the forehead, and amnesiac Miharu feeling a string connecting his finger to someone else’s.
+They display physical intimacy, as Miharu cradles Yoite’s decomposing hands and Yoite kisses Miharu’s forehead before they die, but nothing sexual.
+Other couples–including Kouichi and Raimei, Tobari and Hana, Raikou and Gau, and Miharu’s parents–are equally chaste on the page.
 Miharu and Yoite have distinct displays of affection, such as Miharu repeatedly tying a scarf around Yoite’s neck.
-Most unique is how Miharu looks at a scar left by Yoite from when they were enemies with love.
-While scars are caused by violence and normally considered unsightly, to Miharu it represents his loved one and their connection.
+Miharu even fondly looks at a scar left by Yoite from when they were enemies.
+While violence causes scars and most people consider them unsightly, to Miharu it represents his loved one and their connection.
 Their relationship leans toward romantic, but can be interpreted as queerplatonic as well.
-Ultimately Yoite experiences love and acceptance for the first time from Miharu (and Yukimi), and Miharu opens his heart to the world through Yoite.
+Ultimately Yoite experiences love and acceptance for the first time from Miharu (as well as Yukimi and Hanabusa), and Miharu opens his heart to the world through Yoite.
 Bonds are important, and sexual or romantic ones are not the be-all-end-all.

 Asexuality By Name